Garden News and Events

 This is where you can get the latest information on the UT Gardens or find upcoming events.
 We offer a variety of tours, lectures, workshops and special events suitable for all ages throughout the year.

-Drawing and Painting Classes - UT Gardens Knoxville
+Fall Plant Sale - UT Gardens Knoxville

 Classes and Workshops - UT Gardens Knoxville

 Learn to make your own garden containers and art in this workshop.
 Hypertufa uses concrete, sand, and peat moss to create containers that look like concrete, but are much lighter.
 Participants will get to make their own container to take home.
 Cost includes price of materials.

 Saturday, August 23, 10 a.m. – noon

 Learn how to grow miniature gardens indoors.
 Terrariums are a fun way to help teach your children about gardening and nature.
 Families will build their own terrarium to take home.

 Bring back the hypertufa container you made in August to learn how to plant a fall container.
 If you were not able to make the hypertufa class bring your favorite container instead.
 This class will teach you how to design and plant a container for fall.
 Cost includes soil and plant materials.
 Participants will need to bring their own container.